Skip to main content

 With the success of the Liverpool & Manchester Railway in England in 1830, the railroad craze was on, and the Southern Tier made it clear that a railroad was the sort or of avenue it wanted.
 But the success of the canal had changed the politics of New York State.
 The so-called canal ring, the legislators who came from the areas directly served by the canal, now controlled Albany and wanted no competition for their canal.

-As a result, the charter, when it finally made its way out of the legislature, on April 24,1832, virtually guaranteed an economic basket case.
+As a result, the charter, when it finally made its way out of the legislature, on April 24, 1832, virtually guaranteed an economic basket case.
 It established an independent corporation to build a railroad running through the Southern Tier but specified that the line must lie wholly in New York State.
 Because New Jersey occupies the western shore of New York Harbor, that meant that the eastern terminus of the road would have to be about twenty-five miles north, at the village of Piermont, New York.
 Moreover, because the canal ring wanted no interference with the canal, the western terminus was set not at burgeoning Buffalo but at the small Lake Erie town of Dunkirk, forty miles to the south.
 Only politicians could have designed what would be, upon completion, the longest railroad in the world, running, almost literally, between nowhere and nowhere.

-The Erie was always “Burdened with a capital structure that made it easy to manipulate on Wall Street.”
+The Erie was always “burdened with a capital structure that made it easy to manipulate on Wall Street.”

 Furthermore, the legislature required that the Erie have the unusual gauge of six feet and not connect with any out-of-state railroad without the specific permission of the legislature.
 As a gauge of four feet eight and a half inches became the standard, other railroads quickly fell in line, in order to be able to use off-the-shelf rolling stock, crossties, and such.
-The Erie, forbidden by its charter to adopt the standard gauge, did not do so until the 1880s, IL at huge cost.
+The Erie, forbidden by its charter to adopt the standard gauge, did not do so until the 1880s, and at huge cost.

 As for connecting with other railroads, it seems the legislature feared they might siphon off traffic.
 That they might equally bring traffic to the Erie was apparently beyond the imagination of the solons at Albany.
-By 1850 they had finally learned that lesson, and they passed a law requiring all New York State railroads to connect with all possible out-of-state lines.
+By 1850, they had finally learned that lesson, and they passed a law requiring all New York State railroads to connect with all possible out-of-state lines.
 As for the cost of the Erie Railway, with very little experience to fall back on, neither the surveyor of the proposed route nor the original management of the Erie or the politicians who so reluctantly authorized its construction had the faintest idea.
 This did not stop them from issuing estimates, of course.
 The surveyor thought it would cost $4,726,260.
 The management, in its first annual report, predicted a sum not exceeding $6,000,000.
 The Committee on Railroads of the state assembly, haughtily announcing that it was “discarding estimates founded n conjecture,” came up with a figure, based inevitably on conjecture, of $16,435,875, a number that included double-tracking the entire line.

 The committee’s estimate proved to be as erroneous as it was exact.
 In the end the Erie Railway, with only 60 of its 450 miles double-tracked, took $23,500,000 and seventeen years to construct.
 In the context of the time, that was staggering.
 The sum was about what the federal government spent annually in the 1840s, more than three times what the Erie Canal had cost.
 To raise it, the Erie had to issue just about every form of security existing, from stock to preferred stock to debentures to convertible bonds.
 Furthermore, it had to be bailed out by the state three times lest the entire enterprise collapse into politically conspicuous failure.